 Is Blade Runner 2049 a worthy sequel to its legendary predecessor?
-Yes, if you are a Philip Dick reader or a huge fan of the 1982 production.
+Yes, if you are a Philip Dick reader.
+Or a huge fan of the 1982 production.

 Blade Runner 2049 Synopsis

-The year is 2049 and replicants are found throughout human society, though blade runners still exist for the purpose of hunting down and killing (retiring) rogue older models.
+The year is 2049 and replicants are found throughout human society, though blade runners still exist for the purpose of hunting down and retiring (killing) rogue older models.
 K is one such hunter, working for the LAPD and living with his holographic companion, Joi, in a desolate apartment.
 After retiring a former military replicant named Sapper, K discovers human remains under a dead tree near Sapper’s hideout.
-Forensic analysis then reveals that the unimaginable might have happened with a previous replicant, a secret Sapper rather die than reveal.
+Forensic analysis then reveals that the unimaginable might have happened with a previous replicant, a secret that Sapper rather dies than reveal.
 Fearful of a massive social backlash should the truth be made known to the public, K’s superior, Joshi, orders him to immediately hunt down and destroy all evidence related to the remains.

 As unpleasant as that sounded to me, I could understand where they were coming from.
 Despite the gorgeous visuals and breathtaking panoramas, this movie requires patience.
 It’s SLOW.
-And while it had a sly twist at the end, that wasn’t anything earth-shattering.
-(A true Dick fan would be able to predict the twist too) In summary, this movie is indeed “no X-Men.”
+Very SLOW.
+And while it had a sly twist at the end, it wasn’t anything earth-shattering.
+(A true Dick fan would be able to predict the twist too) In short, this movie is indeed “no X-Men.”
 Strictly speaking, it’s not even science-fiction, in the Hollywood definition of the genre.
 This is classic speculative storytelling.
 Deeply philosophical.
 Borderline arthouse in presentation too.

-Conversely, if you are familiar with PkD concepts and paranoia, then the very fact that this is “no X-Men” is the single most compelling reason to watch the movie.
-In my opinion, the greatest triumph of Blade Runner 2049 was how it honoured, challenged, and expanded the concepts of the original story.
+The above said, if you are familiar with PkD concepts and paranoia, then the very fact that this is “no X-Men” is the single most compelling reason to watch the movie.
+In my opinion, the greatest triumph of Blade Runner 2049 is how it honoured, challenged, and expanded the concepts of the original story.
 Beyond empathy, what else defines humanity?
 What else justifies and demarcates it too?